BernieO/calcardbackup/README.md

 ## Details

-There are two ways to run the script:
+The script can be run in two different modes:

 **lazy (legacy) mode**
 In lazy mode no options or arguments are passed to the script.
 Instead config file `calcardbackup.conf` and file with logins `users.txt` in scripts directory will be used.
-See `examples` for examples.
+See `examples/calcardbackup.conf.example` for how to configure.
 Option `-b|--batch` is the only option that may be used in lazy mode.
-See `examples/calcardbackup.conf.example` for how to configure.

 **command line mode**
 In command line mode several options may be passed to the script.
 The path to your ownCloud/Nextcloud instance is mandatory to be given as very first argument unless option `-c|--configfile` is used.
-Find detailed description of options below.
+Find detailed description of available options below.

 ## Options for command line mode:
 ```
-Usage: .\calcardbackup [URL] [option [argument]] [option [argument]] [option [argument]] ...
+Usage: ./calcardbackup [URL] [option [argument]] [option [argument]] [option [argument]] ...

 -a | --address URL
        Pass URL of Owncloud Installation to script.